-Summary of Collaborative Robotics
+Summary of Advanced Robotics

-Cobots are being extensively utilised to combat RSI related safety issues and facilitate flexible automated transfer of work-in-process between work stations, this allows resources to be reallocated to higher value-add activities.
+Cobots are being extensively utilised to combat RSI related safety issues and facilitate a flexible automated transfer of work-in-process between work stations, this allows resources to be reallocated to higher value-add activities.

 The term Cobots takes in a wide range of emerging technologies including robotic arms and autonomous transport systems.
 In support of these, there is a strong ecosystem of vision and sensing technologies as well as end-of-arm tooling.

 Here at Irish Manufacturing Research, we have a number of activities under way in the spaces of human-robot interaction, safety considerations and standards as well as how Cobotics integrates with the wider Manufacturing 4.0 framework.